 Robert J. Bradshaw

-Composer | Conductor | Educator
+Composer | Author | Educator

 “If art is meant to comment on our social mores, then QWERTY has succeeded.
 If art is meant to educate, then Robert J. Bradshaw has surely succeeded, too.
 I commend him for proving that opera is not only alive and kicking, but entirely relevant.”